• Skip to primary navigation

 Making pie dough in a food processor.
 Pressing pie pastry between parchment paper.

-How to Make Mini Gluten Free Pumpkin Pie
+At a Glance: How to Make Mini Gluten Free Pies

-• First, make the pastry in a food processor.
-Use either butter (shown here) or for a Gluten Free Dairy Free Pumpkin Pie, use coconut oil in the pastry.Fold and shape the dough, then let the pastry rest.
+• First, make the pastry in a food processor, then let the pastry rest.

-• Third, roll out the dough then cut it into 3 1/2″ (8.9cm) discs.
-Line each cup with a pastry disc.
+• Second, roll out the dough then cut it into 3 1/2″ (8.9cm) discs.
+Line each muffin tin cup with a pastry disc.
 Dock the dough and freeze it while the oven preheats.

-• Next, fill each cup with about 2 Tbs of pumpkin filling, then bake the assembled mini pies.
+• Last, fill each cup with the pumpkin filling, then bake the assembled mini pies.

 Give the mini pumpkin pies time to cool, about two hours, before sharing.